lokendra2102/reasy/README.md

     \
     &nbsp;
     ```js
-    reasy.request.file(URL, {}, {
+    reazi.request.file(URL, {}, {
         // request headers
-    }).download()
+    }, (true|false)).download()
     ```

 ### Registering Globals ✨ ✨

 - #### headers()
-    - reasy.register.headers() method can be used to add defualt headers which will be passed to all the requests fired using reasy.
+    - reazi.register.headers() method can be used to add defualt headers which will be passed to all the requests fired using reazi.
     \
     &nbsp;
     ```js
-    reasy.register.headers({
+    reazi.register.headers({
         'header name' : 'header value',
         // other headers
     })
     ```

 - #### domain()
-    - reasy.register.domain() method can be used to add defualt domain which will be appended to all the requests fired using reasy.
+    - reazi.register.domain() method can be used to add defualt domain which will be appended to all the requests fired using reazi.
     \
     &nbsp;
     ```js
-    reasy.register.domain(URL)
+    reazi.register.domain(URL)
     ```

 - #### registerAbortController()
-    - registerAbortController() method can be used to add global timeout for requests fired using reasy.
+    - registerAbortController() method can be used to add global timeout for requests fired using reazi.
     - This method requires `abortTime` param to be passed along.
     \
     &nbsp;
     ```js
-    reasy.register.abortController('{{Time in ms}}')
+    reazi.register.abortController('{{Time in ms}}')
     ```

 - #### postRequest()
-    - reasy.interceptor.postRequest() method is an interceptor which can be used to override the default response handling of reasy as per user expects it to be.
+    - reazi.interceptor.postRequest() method is an interceptor which can be used to override the default response handling of reazi as per user expects it to be.

     ``This hook can modify only the response returned by the server.
 Unknown Error handling will not be modified such as aborting request.``
     \
     &nbsp;
     ```js
-    reasy.interceptor.postRequest((response, success, failure) => {
+    reazi.interceptor.postRequest((response, success, failure) => {
         if (!response.ok) {
             // Failure Callback
             failure(response); //send data between parenthesis